“Heaven and earth will disappear, but my words will never disappear.” — Matthew 24:35

 The captain of the boat left the mail with the Marshallese people, who knew only that this was a much-awaited delivery that the missionaries spoke about often.
 So they examined the mail to see what was so great about it and concluded that it must be good to eat.
 So they proceeded to tear the letters into tiny bits and cook them!

 Ascribing value to things can often be a very subjective decision.
 The sentiment you may feel for a family heirloom or a cherished piece of jewelry won’t be shared by everyone.
-So it can be easy to become overly-attached to such things that hold so much personal value to us.
+It can be easy to become overly attached to such things that hold so much personal value to us.